-- (1) Only Licensed Trainers, Licensed Owners, or their designees shall be permitted to authorize veterinary medical treatment of horses under their care, custody, and control at locations under the jurisdiction of the relevant commission. - (2) Except as otherwise provided by this subsection, no person other than a veterinarian licensed to practice veterinary medicine in this jurisdiction and licensed by the Commission may administer a prescription or controlled medication, drug, chemical or other substance (including any medication, drug, chemical or other substance by injection) to a horse at any location under the jurisdiction of the Commission. - (3) This subsection does not apply to the administration of the following substances except in approved quantitative levels, if any, present in post-race samples or as they may interfere with post-race testing: - (a) A recognized non-injectable nutritional supplement or other substance approved by the official veterinarian; - (b) A non-injectable substance on the direction or by prescription of a licensed veterinarian; or - (c) A non-injectable non-prescription medication or substance. - (4) No person shall possess a hypodermic needle, syringe capable of accepting a needle or injectable of any kind on association grounds, unless otherwise approved by the Commission.
+- (1) Only licensed trainers, licensed owners, or their designees shall be permitted to authorize veterinary medical treatment of horses under their care, custody, and control at locations under the jurisdiction of the commission. - (2) Prescriptions for horses at locations under the jurisdiction of the commission should be written and/or dispensed only by duly licensed veterinarians in the context of a valid veterinarian-client-patient relationship and based upon a specific medical diagnosis. - (3) Except as otherwise provided by this subsection, no person other than a veterinarian licensed to practice veterinary medicine in this jurisdiction and licensed by the Commission may administer a prescription or controlled medication, drug, chemical or other substance (including any medication, drug, chemical or other substance by injection) to a horse at any location under the jurisdiction of the Commission. - (4) Subsection C (3) does not apply to the administration of the following substances: - (a) A recognized non-injectable nutritional supplement or other substance approved by the official veterinarian; - (b) A non-injectable substance on the direction or by prescription of a licensed veterinarian; or - (c) A non-injectable non-prescription medication or substance. - (5) Subsections 4(a) through 4(c) do not waive the requirement to meet quantitative levels as required by the Controlled Therapeutic Medication Schedule, Version 2.2. - (6) Any drug or medication for horses which is used or kept on association grounds and which, by federal law, state or provincial law, or racing commission regulation requires a prescription must be prescribed in compliance with applicable state or provincial statutes and regulations by a veterinarian who is duly licensed by either: - (a) the commission in which the association grounds are located; - (b) the veterinary board in the state or province in which the association grounds are located; or - (c) the state or province in which the horse was located at the time of the examination, diagnosis, and prescription. - (7) No person shall possess a hypodermic needle, syringe capable of accepting a needle or injectable of any kind on association grounds, unless otherwise approved by the Commission.
 At any location under the jurisdiction of the Commission, veterinarians may use only one-time disposable syringe and needle, and shall dispose of both in a manner approved by the Commission.
-If a person has a medical condition which makes it necessary to have a syringe at any location under the jurisdiction of the Commission, that person may request permission of the stewards and/or the Commission in writing, furnish a letter from a licensed physician explaining why it is necessary for the person to possess a syringe, and
+If a person has a medical condition which makes it necessary to have a syringe at any location under the jurisdiction of the Commission, that person may request permission of the judges and/or the Commission in writing, furnish a letter from a licensed physician explaining why it is necessary for the person to possess a syringe, and must comply with any conditions and restrictions set by the judges and/or the Commission.